Napoleon Bonaparte Biography

 Commentary on Life of Napoleon

-Napoleon was a collosal figure of nineteenth century Europe.
-With unfetered conviction in his own destiny and that of Europe he paved the way for the most impressive modern European Empire.
-In doing so he swept away much of the old feudal systems and customs of Europe.
+Napoleon was a colossal figure of nineteenth-century Europe.
+He had an unfettered conviction in his own destiny and that of Europe.
+He paved the way for a very impressive modern European Empire.
+In doing so, he swept away much of the old feudal systems and customs of Europe.
 Napoleon helped to usher in a new era of European politics.
 He established a Napoleonic code of religious tolerance, rational values and a degree of liberalism.
-Yet, he was a man of paradoxes, his naked ambition led to costly wars with 6 million dead across Europe.
-His liberalism and tolerance was imposed with ruthless efficiency and conquest of foreign lands.
-Sri Aurobindo later summed up the paradox of Napoleon by saying 'Napoleon was the despotic defender of democracy.'
-Eventually his ambition outreached his ability leading to his humiliation in the severe Russian winter and later against the British at Waterloo.
+Yet, he was a man of paradoxes: his naked ambition led to costly wars with 6 million dead across Europe.
+His liberalism and tolerance were imposed with ruthless efficiency and conquest of foreign lands.
+Sri Aurobindo later summed up the paradox of Napoleon by saying, “Napoleon was the despotic defender of democracy.”

-"In this age, in past ages, in any age, Napoleon!"
+“In this age, in past ages, in any age, Napoleon!